toblux/rust-clamav-client/README.md

 # Rust ClamAV Client

-A simple ClamAV client to send files, in-memory data, and Tokio streams to `clamd` for antivirus scanning.
+A simple ClamAV client to send files, in-memory data, and byte streams to `clamd` for antivirus scanning.
+Supports Tokio and async-std.

 Please note: The functions `ping_socket`, `scan_file_socket`, `scan_buffer_socket`, and `scan_stream_socket` are only available on Unix platforms.